 Of course, an instructor whose course is “consent of instructor” (see section 2.3.8 below) may certainly add interested students to the list of those the instructor has already approved for the course (as long as there are enough seats in the classroom).
 This is possible because it is the faculty member who is effectively controlling the enrollment.
 Similarly, an instructor whose class is full because of an instructor-set enrollment limit can ask the Law School to lift the enrollment cap (again, as long as there are enough seats in the classroom) to let in more students.

 To determine if seats are still available in certain courses, go to the enrollment module on your My UW page, select the "class search" function, select the department ("Law"), then select "show open courses."

 Upperclass (2L and 3L) students may not take courses that may be identified as 1L-only electives.
-In the Spring Term there may special sections of Contracts II, Civil Procedure II, Legal Process, International Law, and other courses available for 1Ls only to take as electives.
-These courses are specifically designed and offered for the first-year law students, many of whom would feel disadvantaged by having upperclass students in these courses.
+In the Spring Term there may special sections of certain courses available for 1Ls only to take as electives.
+These courses are specifically designed and offered for the first-year law students.
 These are not open-enrollment sections; 2Ls and 3Ls may not register for them.